Academic Information & Support

 1. In the event of a dispute regarding compliance with applicable laws, College policy, or academic adjustments, the student or faculty member initiating the process shall provide a written statement to the Accessibilities Coordinator/Advisor, the department chair, and any faculty member or student involved within ten (10) working days of the incident or circumstance.

 2. The Student Accessibilities Advisor will follow up by investigating the facts and discussing the problem with all parties involved.
-Information collected will include: date and time complaint was received, complainant's name and address, reason for the complaint, parties involved, facilities involved and what the grievant believes to be an acceptable remedy.
-If a mutually agreeable solution cannot be attained following this investigation within five (5) working days, the grievant will be given a copy of the organization’s ADA Plan and the Accessibilities Coordinator/Advisor will call a special meeting of the ADA Committee.
+Information collected will include the date and time the complaint was received, the complainant's name and address, the reason for the complaint, the parties involved, the facilities involved, and what the grievant believes to be an acceptable remedy.
+If a mutually agreeable solution cannot be attained following this investigation within five (5) working days, the grievant will be given a copy of the organization’s ADA Plan, and the Accessibilities Coordinator/Advisor will call a special meeting of the ADA Committee.

 3. The ADA Committee will meet to review, evaluate, and resolve the complaint and will respond in writing within ten (10) working days.
 The ADA Committee has the authority to mediate an appropriate course of action in a way that is mutually acceptable to the organization and grievant within limits established by Sussex County Community College.
 They may issue a resolution to the grieving party that may include a formal apology, a change in the language of a brochure or similar action that does not create an unreasonable hardship.